 “If your emails didn’t work, gifts are another avenue,” says Gupta.
 “Gifts show your brand character.
 They often make prospects want to take a meeting because they remember you and relate that positive memory to your brand.
 Even if the timing wasn’t right the first time, they’ll keep those warm, fuzzy feelings in mind in the future.”

 Buyers don’t care about your product or service—they care about their problems.
-If you spend all your time with a buyer talking about yourself and your company, it’ll be hard to convince them that you actually want to help them solve their problems.
-Make your sales pitches concise in order to leave room for listening and engagement.
+If you spend all your time with a prospect talking about yourself and your company, it’ll be hard to convince them that you actually want to help them resolve their issues.
+Keep your sales pitch concise, and leave room for listening and engagement.

-The ideal sales pitch length depends on the format, of course, but here are some guidelines to get you started:
+The ideal sales pitch length depends on the format, but here are some general guidelines to follow:

-- Keep your cold calls under eight minutes.
-Chorus, a conversation intelligence platform, discovered that 7.5 minutes is the average length of a cold call that converts into a next step.
+- Keep your cold calls under eight minutes: Chorus, a conversation intelligence platform, discovered that 7.5 minutes is the average length of a cold call that converts into the next step.

-- Limit your sales presentation to 18 minutes.
-Apply the TED Talk principle to your sales presentations.
+- Limit your sales presentation to 18 minutes: Apply the TED Talk principle to your sales presentations.
 TED Talk speakers are limited to 18-minute presentations for a simple, data-backed reason: After the 18-minute mark, you lose your audience to information overload.
-Attention wanes, engagement is lost, and it’s that much harder to get a “yes.”

 Download our sales pitch template to help you create an effective sales pitch presentation in seven slides.
 Our template has tips for:

 - Stating your value proposition

 - Showing proof to back up your claims and establish authority

 How Zendesk can help improve your sales process